translate5/translate5/docs/skinning translate5.md

 ## Editor
 ### CSS

-In the client specific editorApplication.ini file add / modify / delete the following config in the DB, category layout:
+In the configurations-table Zf_configuration modify the following config:

-	runtimeOptions.publicAdditions.css.0 = 'css/editorAdditions.css'
+	runtimeOptions.publicAdditions.css = ['css/editorAdditions.css']

-runtimeOptions.publicAdditions.css is a array, so you can add multiple css files.
+runtimeOptions.publicAdditions.css is a array, so you can add one or multiple css files.

-**Hint for own skinning:** The editorAdditions.css file provided by translate5 contains the default translate5 logo and must the therefore removed from ini or overwritten by own css.
+**Hint for own skinning:** The editorAdditions.css file provided by translate5 contains the default translate5 logo and must therefore removed or overwritten by own css.

 The CSS files of an own skin has to be placed in

     APPLICATION_ROOT/client-specific/public

-This results in the following CSS config:
+This results in the following Zf_configuration setting:

-    runtimeOptions.publicAdditions.css.0 = 'client-specific/hereWhatEverYouWantPath.css'
+    runtimeOptions.publicAdditions.css = ['client-specific/editorAdditions.css']

-The public directory above is already linked to the WEBROOT/client-specific directory.
+The public directory above is already linked to the WEBROOT/client-specific/public directory.
 From there all custom styles and images can be accessed.

 If MittagQI is maintaining the client-specific skin, the content of client-specific is provided by the build script and the deployment process is responsible to put the files in the desired place.
 For the unified skinning mechanism described below this must be changed, and the path to the CSS file(s) would then be:

 ### Logo and other image files